 The cased image had never been professionally conserved.
 Instead, as is shown in the above picture, the current archivist’s (Elise Allison) predecessor took it apart in 1996, cleaned the glass, and reassembled it with the acid-free paper, in an effort to stabilize the piece.

 The conservation treatment at NEDCC started with the stabilization of the daguerreotype plate which included the following: placing the daguerreotype plate in a custom Z-tray made from a polyester sheet that was made to prevent the plate from moving in the case and to provide protection from the brass mat.
 Here you see images of the Z-tray holding the daguerreotype plate.

 The original brass preserver, which holds the daguerreotype package together, was missing.
 In order to reseal the daguerreotype package, we toned Filmoplast® P-90 with Teppachi colors (pigments mixed with a binding medium such as high grade starch and gelatin) from Japan to a color similar to the brass of the original preserver.
-The gold color of the Teppachi mixed with a Windsor and Newton color created a tone/color closer to the original brass mat.
+The gold color of the Teppachi mixed with a Winsor and Newton color created a tone/color closer to the original brass mat.

 The cover glass was replaced with a more stable borosilicate glass and then sealed with the toned Filmoplast® P-90.
 Prior to sealing the daguerreotype package, notes were taken about the plate mark or any edge markings and noted along the back edge of the tape in pencil.

 Once the plate had been stabilized it was put back in it temporary housing, waiting for the conservation of the case, which is really the star of this treatment.